jose-a-dlc05/profeedback-frontend/README.md

 - In the Main Page:
   - Ability to upvote a feedback
-  - Tile that gives ability for users to filter by category
   - A "sort by" dropdown button based on:
     - Most upvotes
     - Least upvotes